adminnoaccess/CAS781_GAug/README.md

 ### 2.train_GAugM.py

 Description: Simply, this code load the 'CORA' dataset (you can change the file name to load different dataset.)
-The default training & testing set is 50*200 epochs.
+The default training & testing set is 50*200 epochs -
-In each epoch
+AugM_GCN in GCN_AugM.py is called 50 times, and in each call it trains the network 200 time.
+The adj input to AugM_GCN is modified(preprocessed) by pred_adj function.
+To run the file, input python train_GAugM.py --dataset cora --gpu 0 in command line. gpu 0 uses gpu and gpu -1 uses cpu.
+You can also input different learning rate and epochs(default learning rate is 0.01 and default epochs is 200).